getnara/unstruct/README.md

 For detailed guidelines, please see our [Contributing Guide](CONTRIBUTING.md).

 ### Community
-- Join our [Discord Community](https://discord.gg/unstruct) for discussions
+- Join our [Discord Community](https://discord.gg/GKZMkF7fua) for discussions
-- Follow us on [Twitter](https://twitter.com/unstruct) for updates
 - Star the repository to show your support!

 ## Best Practices